"The tragic reality is that hundreds of parents were deported to Central America without their children."

-4. Donate to organizations that will help migrant families
+4. Donate to other organizations that will help migrant families

-There are many organizations working to get and keep children out of detention centers so that they will not have to live in the kinds of conditions being reported.
+There are many organizations working to help immigrant kids and their families.
 All of the following organizations are trying to help children caught up in this crisis.

 American Immigration Council: This organization gets on the ground at detention centers helping families, documenting conditions of detention and bringing lawsuits to challenge them.